-Rainy season in East Africa brings cooler weather patterns and perpetuates a constant spring-like weather in Tanzania and Kenya.
+The rainy season in East Africa brings cooler weather patterns and perpetuates constant spring-like weather in Tanzania and Kenya.
 In comparison, the rainy season in South Africa can coincide with its hottest months.

 The basic gist is if it’s the dry season, we suggest khaki, brown, and tan.
 Suppose it’s rainy season time to bust out the browns and greens.
 Just please, no leopard print, okay, maybe a little.

 What to Wear in Southern Africa?

 In Southern Africa, the climate varies across the region.
 Summers can be blisteringly hot while winters are freezing in the back of a game vehicle.
-Many visitors show up in the winter thinking they’re going to be in the hot bush only to find zero degree weather in an open vehicle.
+Many visitors show up in the winter thinking they will be in the hot bush only to find zero-degree weather in an open vehicle.
 Yikes!

 The key to a comfortable safari outfit is layers.
 We often pack and wear layers to adjust to the wide range of temperatures you can experience on a typical day.
-While the morning can be freezing in arid locations like Botswana by midday it can be hot, layers will save you.
+While the morning can be freezing in arid locations like Botswana, it can be hot by midday.
+Layers will save you.

 What to Wear in Central & East Africa?

 Here the weather is more temperate year-round.
-It is often referred to as the “never ending spring.”
-However, morning game drives can still be chilly so convertible pants and a light jacket are great options.
+It is often referred to as the “never-ending spring.”
+However, morning game drives can still be chilly, so convertible pants and a light jacket are great options.
 Always come prepared for rain, given the time of year.
 We’ve been caught in many famous thunderstorms of Africa, including a flash flood in Tanzania!

 Where to Buy Safari Shirts?

 We have found the best place to buy safari clothes is online.
-Amazon has great deals and prices, and if you are Prime member, then two-day shipping is free.
+Amazon has great deals and prices, and if you are a Prime member, then two-day shipping is free.
 REI is another excellent outdoor company to find a variety of safari clothes as well.